|

-Dublin Events and Dublin Festivals 2009 / 2010
+Dublin Events and Festivals 2014 / 2015

-(Dublin, Ireland)
+(Dublin, Republic of Ireland)

 Leading magazines for upcoming events and happenings are regularly published and there is a free weekly event guide that is readily available.